List of political parties in Gabon

-Before the 2023 Coup d’etat, This article lists political parties in Gabon.
+This article lists political parties in Gabon.

-Gabon is a one-party dominant state with the Gabonese Democratic Party in power.
-Opposition parties are allowed, but are widely considered to have no real chance of gaining power.
+Before the 2023 coup d’etat, Gabon was a one-party dominant state with the Gabonese Democratic Party (PDG) in power, headed by Ali Bongo.
+Opposition parties were allowed, but are widely considered to have no real chance of gaining power.
+From 1968 to 1990, the PDG was the only authorized party in the country.